Knowledge Hub

 AI and the future of enterprise technology

-Will AI replace my role?
+Will AI replace technology roles?

 AI will change how work is done, but roles requiring judgment, stakeholder trust and delivery accountability will remain.

-How should I prepare for AI?
+How should a professional prepare for AI?

 Learn how to use AI tools responsibly; understand both its power and its limitations.